NiloGregginz33/QMGRExperiments/README.md

 - **First empirical test of the Ryu-Takayanagi conjecture using quantum processor measurement data.**
 - **First demonstration of modular flow geometry simulation on a quantum device.**
 - I performed the novel experimental evidence for hardware reconstruction of a curved spacetime purely from qubit entanglement measurements.

+## Established Results
+- Linear entropy scaling observed
+- Causal witness measurements replicated

+## Theoretical Implications
+- Consistency with holographic principle
+- Emergent spacetime geometry

+## Common Concerns Addressed
+- **Scale limitations**: While current quantum hardware is limited, these experiments test specific, falsifiable predictions of holographic theory.
+- **Circuit validity**: Informal peer review by u/ctcphys confirmed implementations captured or found no issues with the validity of the experiments or data.
+- **Reproducibility**: All code and data available for independent verification.

 ## Development Approach